Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-Property rental areas that are affected to Health Homes Standard.
-Healthy Homes Standard in Te Mata Hills include each:
+Areas of rental properties that are impacted through Healthy Homes Standard.
+Healthy Homes Standards in Te Mata Hills include each:

 • Bathrooms